cbgaindia/budget-basics/union-budget.rst

 .. image:: images/union_budget_structure.png
     :width: 90%

-How does an average Budget Cycle look like?
+What does an Average Budget Cycle Look Like?
 -------------------------------------------

 .. image:: images/budget_cycle.png